• Skip to primary navigation

 four images showing how to prepare the Jambalaya

-• In a large hot skillet add olive oil.
-Then add the garlic, onions, peppers, and saute over medium high heat for 3-4 minutes
+• Add the olive oil to a large skillet over medium-high heat.
+Then add the garlic, onions, peppers, and saute them for 3-4 minutes.

-• Add the rice and continue to saute for another few minutes, lowering heat to medium, adding more olive oil if needed
+• Add the rice and continue to saute for another few minutes, lowering the heat to medium.
+Add more olive oil if needed.

-• Add the chicken stock and turn the heat down to medium low, cover and allow to simmer for 10 – 12 minutes
+• Add the chicken stock and reduce the heat to medium-low.
+Cover and simmer for 10-12 minutes.

 two images showing the final steps making the jambalaya

-• Add chicken and andouille sausage to the pan (not pictured) cover and allow to cook for an additional 8-10 minutes on medium low.
+• Add chicken and andouille sausage to the pan (not pictured), cover, and cook for an additional 8-10 minutes on medium-low heat.

-• Add Shrimp to the pan and continu e cooking over medium heat for 5 minutes or until shrimp are fully cooked (don’t overcook the shrimp).
+• Add the shrimp to the pan and continue cooking over medium heat for 5 minutes, or until the shrimp are fully cooked (avoid overcooking).

 skillet jambalaya in a white bowl with other bowls of jambalaya in the background